ADDC-IAAS-prototyping/adr-generation-tool/README.md

 # pattern-config-checking
-Repository for some concept around pattern and configuration checking for service meshes and other fancy microservice tech.
+Repository for some concepts around pattern and configuration checking for service meshes and other fancy microservice tech.

+## Rate Limits

+## Circuit Breaking / Passive health checks